Rahul-Sahani04/Fortune-Cookie-API/README.md

 ## Introduction

 Welcome to FortuneAPI, an engaging and efficient API built using NodeJS.
 Designed to bring a touch of surprise to your applications, FortuneAPI lets you access a collection of random fortune cookie messages.
 Whether you're looking to add a fun element to your projects or seeking a delightful way to interact with users, FortuneAPI has you covered.
-This project showcases the power of FastAPI and demonstrates how simple it can be to integrate an interactive and entertaining API into your applications.
+This project showcases the power of NodeJS and demonstrates how simple it can be to integrate an interactive and entertaining API into your applications.

 ## Installation